jeevan11jacob-svg/task-manager-devops/README.md

 A full-stack MERN task management application deployed through an automated DevOps pipeline using Jenkins, Docker, Docker Hub, AWS EC2, Nginx, and Amazon CloudWatch.

-The project demonstrates the complete software delivery lifecycle — from GitHub source control and automated testing to container image creation, registry publishing, EC2 deployment, monitoring, and security hardening.
+The project demonstrates the complete software delivery lifecycle — from GitHub source control and automated testing to containerization, image management, EC2 deployment, monitoring, and security hardening.

 ---